plone/training/solr/solr-alternatives.rst

 alm.solrindex
 =============

-``alm.solrindex`` is another addon for connecting Plone search to Solr.
+``alm.solrindex`` is another add-on for connecting Plone search to Solr.

 It takes a different approach: